azukipan/edricjohnnacpil/index.md

 ### Updates
+8/25/2023: Our article,  "Artificial Intelligence-Assisted Robustness of Optoelectronics for Automated Driving: A Review," has been accepted for publication in IEEE Transactions on Intelligent Transportation Systems.

 7/20/2023: Our article, "[Modeling Lateral Control Behaviors of Distracted Drivers for Haptic-Shared Steering System](https://doi.org/10.1109/TITS.2023.3293504)," has been accepted for publication in IEEE Transactions on Intelligent Transportation Systems.

 6/5/2023: Our article, "[EEG-based Emergency Braking Prediction Using Data Ablation and SVM Classification](https://doi.org/10.1109/JSEN.2023.3283447)," has been accepted for publication in IEEE Sensors Journal.